 Thankfully, the crowds and the atmosphere were helping drag us all along.
 Mine and Adam’s wives were stood just before mile three and it was amazing to see friendly faces so early in the race.
 The one good thing about the insanely warm weather was that it brought the crowds out even bigger than last year.
 It was almost wall to wall with people shouting, screaming.
 Yelling my name, or a reference to my MNDA jersey or even my stupid hair flapping in the warm breeze.
 It was a party atmosphere, the air thick with them smell of barbecues and everyone basically seemed to be getting absolutely shitfaced.
 Or maybe I was just noticing those lovely icy cold beers even more than normal in my horrible, dehydrated state.
 Hard to say really.

 The big moments at the Cutty Sark and Tower Bridge came and went, and were no less special than twelve months ago.
 It’s hard to describe just how loud it is, a gigantic roar of appreciation, an absolute cacophony of solid noise as a thousand voices yell and scream in unison.
 I gazed up at those huge, grand turrets and remembered back to last year where it nearly brought a tear to my eye.
-Would this be the last time I ever got to experience all this lovely madness?
+Would this be the last time I ever got to experience all this beautiful madness?

 In amongst all that absolute racket, suddenly a voice I recognised as I picked out my sister’s fella unexpectedly there on the side of the road as we came off Tower Bridge.
 Shortly after that, two of my mates from university going absolutely nuts.
 Then there were my mum and dad half a mile later, the crowd around them going berserk along with them as my Dad waved his hat around.
 It all gave me such a huge boost as I entered the second half of the race.
 This time last year I was in a world of pain as I got my first ever blister, here though I had no such trouble, except for the small fact that (did I mention this?) it was THE HOTTEST LONDON MARATHON ON RECORD.

 I honestly don’t know if I’d have been able to finish if it wasn’t for those crowds and, most of all, my wonderful wife, friends and family dotted in amongst them.
-Every so often it didn’t completely feel like I was going to keel over but it was still bloody hard work and it was getting harder, and harder, and harder just to keep putting one foot in front of the other.
+Every so often I saw someone I knew, and for a moment it didn’t completely feel like I was going to keel over, but it was still bloody hard work and it was getting harder, and harder, and harder just to keep putting one foot in front of the other.
 I kept catching my pace up over two minutes slower than I would normally expect to be running but the heat was just so incredibly oppressing and kept presenting new challenges unlike anything I’d ever raced (or even trained) in before.
 Grabbing a fresh bottle of water each and every mile, only for the contents to feel as warm as a 10-minute-old cup of tea within a few hundred yards.
 One of my energy gels literally felt like it had curdled full of lumps FFS and I was nearly sick like a dog as I tried to force it down me.
 It was a grim old struggle and no mistake.

 Gradually though the miles were dropping off.
 Mile 21; the MNDA cheer point with everyone all going bananas as I ran past them, a frantic sea of orange and blue.
 Mile 22 and an emotional last glimpse of my wife.
 I ran over and leaned pathetically against the barrier, muttering something about being “fucking leathered”.
 It made no sense, but after a brief embrace I plodded off again, tears welling in my eyes.
 And then out of nowhere massive shout of “JOE JOE JOE!” from the other side of The Highway snapping me back to reality as Adam had somehow managed to pick me out on his way down to the Isle of Dogs.
 It was a lovely moment as we’d shared this incredible journey together to be there together and so to then actually see each other out on the course was fantastic.
 I knew my little sister must be around there somewhere too but even with her bright white sun cap I couldn’t pick her out, but then just like that I was running past Tower Bridge for the second time, veering away from the runners on the other side of the road and I knew I was the home leg.
 Three miles along the Embankment and all this hell would be over.